 What's even better is that now you're inside the Louvre, you can stay as long as you want after the tour ends.
 Revel in 4,000 years of the history of art, going all the back to Egypt and the ancient Greeks.
 Take a break for lunch, then spend some time with the masterpieces of the Italian Renaissance and view the royal crowns of French emperors and kings.
+Use this form to check Louvre art museum tours availability,

-This well-liked tour gets you priority-access to get inside quickly and go directly to the most famous works of art — Venus de Milo, Nike of Samothrace, and of course, the Mona Lisa.
-Once the tour concludes, you're able to continue exploring the Louvre Museum on your own.
-You can choose from a small-group tour or a private tour for just you and your party.
+This well-liked tour gets you priority-access — inside quickly and go directly to the most famous works of art.
+Venus de Milo, Nike of Samothrace, and of course, the Mona Lisa.
+You also learn about other fascinating artworks of the museum such as the Wedding Feast at Cana and Slaves by Michelangelo.

 VIP Dinner Cruise with Bateaux Parisiens |